RevenueHunt/docs/docs/how-to-guides/join-questions.md

 ![how to join slides slides joined](/images/how to join slides slides joined.png)

+!!! info

-*Please note that currently, merging two `file upload` questions into a single slide is not supported.
-If your quiz includes file upload questions, you must keep them separated to ensure the upload functionality works correctly.*
+    Please note that currently, merging two `file upload` questions into a single slide is not supported.
+If your quiz includes file upload questions, you must keep them separated to ensure the upload functionality works correctly.

 ---
 Follow the steps outlined above to easily integrate multiple questions per slide into your quizzes.